pepov/kcp-playground/README.md

 # switch back to kcp and try to create some certificates inside kcp using cert-manager running outside (in minikube)
 export KUBECONFIG=$PWD/.kcp/admin-stable.kubeconfig
 kubectl apply -f manifests/demo.yaml

+# we should see that the certificate has been successfully created
 ```